Primary schools and under 5s

 The school is responsible for children during this activity using the school’s own health and safety criteria.

-Year 1 and 2: Scooter skills
+Year 1 and 2: Scooter skills week

 Key stage 2

-Year 3: Road safety sequencing
+Year 3 and 4: Road safety sequencing

-Year 5/6: Seatbelt Sled
+Year 5 and 6: Seatbelt Sled

 An interactive session providing children with key safety and legal seatbelt information.
 During the session children receive an opportunity to experience a ride on a 'seatbelt sled'.

-Sessions are available during terms 5 and 6.
+Sessions are available during Term 5.

 For more information on key stage 2 road safety lessons, email travel.safety@medway.gov.uk.